 Are your nails suffering from brittleness, do you seek for a better oil for dry nails?
 Look no further.

 Coconut oil is all you need to have all your needs meant.
-The lipids content in them is large enough to seal every space present in keratin and further prevents moisture and air to evaporate.
+The lipids content in them is large enough to seal every space present in keratin and further prevents moisture and air from evaporating.

 What Causes Brittle Nails?

-This alone should give you an idea how serious it is and I guess you would want to know what causes them.
+This alone should give you an idea of how serious it is, and I guess you would want to know what causes them.

-Actually, There is a lot of reason why our nails might go from being healthy to become an unsightly environment for dry brittle nails with ridges.
+There is a lot of reason why our nails might go from being healthy to become an unsightly environment for dry, brittle nails with ridges.
 The most obvious of them all is caused as a result of too much exposure to water.

-When nails stay too long in water, the air and water molecules present in the nail plates swell and evaporate easily leaving our nail plate looking like a piece of dry wood.
+When nails stay too long in the water, the air and water molecules present in the nail plates swell and evaporate quickly, leaving our nail plate looking like a piece of dry wood.

 What happens to dry wood when little pressure is applied to them?
 They break so easily right.
-Same goes for our nails.
+The same goes for our nails.

 Brittle Nails Treatment

-Brittle nails treatment and prevention isn’t something that is so difficult to achieve except for a few cases when it falls outside the reach of the major causes.
+Brittle nails treatment and prevention aren’t so difficult to achieve except for a few cases when it falls outside the reach of the major causes.
 The most common causes of brittle nails can be treated or prevented by;

 Olive Oil For Nails

-If you’re considering an ointment that is easily available with an excellent result for nails and cuticle, you should consider using olive oil for your nails.
+If you’re considering an ointment that is readily available with an excellent result for nails and cuticle, you should consider using USDA Certified Organic Olive Oil [Amazon link] for your nails.

 Castor Oil For Nails

-If you’ve never had the opportunity to try this wonder oil out, then you’re missing a whole lot of its benefits.
+If you’ve never had the opportunity to try this wonder oil – Handcraft Pure Castor Oil [Click to view price on Amazon] out, then you’re missing a whole lot of its benefits.

-Castor oil does not only lengthen your nails, as it is with other oil, but it also contains antibacterial, anti-fungal and antiviral properties that help fight against fungal attacks.
+Castor oil does not only lengthen your nails, as it is with other oil, but it also contains antibacterial, anti-fungal, and antiviral properties that help fight against fungal attacks.
+For more details about this oil – Castor, here’s an article I wrote a few months ago which says, Is castor oil good for nails?
+Go check it out.
+It contains every little thing you need to know as to whether its good for nails or not.

 Cuticle Oil For Nails